 A parade of the world’s best athletes will enter the PyeongChang Olympic Stadium on Feb.
 9 to kick off the 2018 Winter Games, and among them will be a handful of UNH Wildcats.
-One freshman and three alumni will go for gold as members of Team USA.
+One freshman and four alumni will go for gold as members of Team USA and Team GB.
 If you’re lucky enough to be there cheering them on, share your photos @UofNH.
 If not, hunker down, glue your eyes to the screen and show your Wildcat pride! #GoUNH

 Kacey Bellamy ’09 led UNH to a Hockey East Championship in 2008-09, and now she’ll compete in her third Winter Games, this time as one of the team’s assistant captains.
 Bellamy already sports Olympic bling in the form of two silver medals — one from the 2014 Games in Sochi, where she contributed a goal and an assist in five games, and one from the 2010 Games in Vancouver, where she contributed an assist.

 Robert “Bobby” Butler ’10 has been named to the men’s ice hockey team.
 A graduate of the College of Health and Human Services, Butler was named 2010 Hockey East Player of the Year during his senior year at UNH.
 Today he plays for the Milwaukee Admirals in the American Hockey League.
 Want to be moved to tears?
 Watch Butler deliver the news that he made the team to his father.

 Clare Egan ’12G will compete in her first Olympics as a member of the 2018 biathlon team.
 At UNH, Egan was the women’s Nordic team MVP and a member of the cross-country and track and field teams.
 She won the 3,000m steeplechase at the 2011 America East Championships.
 Egan is now the 13th Olympian in the history of the UNH skiing program.